 Still have questions?
 If you’re a new mother who is consuming alcohol daily or you have concerns about how your alcohol consumption might affect breastfeeding, consult with your health care providers.

-Author’s Note: Special thanks to board-certified lactation consultant and One Medical Group virtual care team member Anne Ledvina, NP, for consulting on this article.
+Author’s Note: Special thanks to board-certified lactation consultant and One Medical virtual care team member Anne Ledvina, NP, for consulting on this article.

 The One Medical blog is published by One Medical, an innovative primary care practice with offices in Boston, Chicago, Los Angeles, New York, Phoenix, the San Francisco Bay Area, Seattle, and Washington, DC.

 Any general advice posted on our blog, website, or app is for informational purposes only and is not intended to replace or substitute for any medical or other advice.
 The One Medical Group entities and 1Life Healthcare, Inc. make no representations or warranties and expressly disclaim any and all liability concerning any treatment, action by, or effect on any person following the general information offered or provided within or through the blog, website, or app.
 If you have specific concerns or a situation arises in which you require medical advice, you should consult with an appropriately trained and qualified medical services provider.